Breakfast & Brunch

 Instead of going to a restaurant try the BPM.
-You’ll find Union Square Donuts, George Howell Coffee, Mother Juice, Swiss Bakers, Levend Bagelry, multiple bakeries and so much more.
+You’ll find Union Square Donuts, George Howell Coffee, Mother Juice, Swiss Bakers, Levend Bagelry and a ton more.

 West End/Faneuil Hall area

 An eclectic vibe of people and ambiance.
-The long line goes fast, promise.
+My go to for a 'diner' type of breakfast.
+The long line goes fast, I promise.
 You can shop along Newbury Street while you wait.

 Cute interior with yummy food.
 One location is much larger with seats and has a full kitchen.
 The other is a smaller joint with food to go.

 A staple for Boston locals and tourists, because of their beautiful interior.
 It gets really busy almost every day, so the wait time can get long, especially in Beacon Hill.